MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-manage-r-packages.md

       > remoteScript("my-script.R")
       ```

 1. To allow the workspace and working directory to be reused later, create a session snapshot.
-A snapshot is a prepared environment image of an R session saved to Microsoft R Server, which includes the session's R packages, R objects and data files.
+A snapshot is a prepared environment image of an R session saved to Machine Learning Server, which includes the session's R packages, R objects and data files.
 This snapshot can be loaded into any subsequent remote R session for the user who created it.
 [Learn more about snapshots.](../r/how-to-execute-code-remotely.md)

    ```R
    REMOTE>pause()